TomixUG/foodforthought/content/blog/bmi.md

 - Osteoporosis

 ### But BMI isn't always the best indicator of health
 The more body fat you have, the higher your health risk.
-However BMI cannot differentiate between **body fat** and **muscle weight**.
+However, BMI cannot differentiate between **body fat** and **muscle weight**.

-Also the result is not suitable for childern and adolescents.
+Also, the result is not suitable for children and adolescents.

 ### How to reduce your BMI?
 1. Set a realistic goal